hayemaxi/amazon-q-developer-cli/rfcs/0000-extra-granular-permissions.md

 1. **Increased Complexity**: Adding pattern-based permissions significantly increases the complexity of the permission system, both in terms of implementation and user understanding.

-2. **Learning Curve**: Users will need to learn pattern syntax and understand how different patterns apply to different tools.
-Even though glob pattern is familiar to many developers, it may be confusing to less technical users.

-3. **UI Complexity**: We are adding more complicated configuration commands, which may make the tool less approachable for new users.
+2. **UI Complexity**: We are adding more complicated configuration commands, which may make the tool less approachable for new users.

-4. **Performance Impact**: Pattern matching, especially for complex patterns and large numbers of rules, could introduce performance overhead when checking permissions.
+3. **Performance Impact**: Pattern matching, especially for complex patterns and large numbers of rules, could introduce performance overhead when checking permissions.
 Each tool use would require evaluating multiple patterns.

-5. **Security Risks**: More granular permissions could lead to unintended security holes if users create overly broad patterns without fully understanding their implications.
+4. **Security Risks**: More granular permissions could lead to unintended security holes if users create overly broad patterns without fully understanding their implications.

-6. **Maintenance Burden**: Additional built-in tools may have to implement custom permissions handling.
+5. **Maintenance Burden**: Additional built-in tools may have to implement custom permissions handling.

-7. **Missing Further Granularity** Users cannot easily specify specific arguments or filepaths.
+6. **Missing Further Granularity**: Users cannot easily specify specific arguments or filepaths.

 # Rationale and alternatives